 To pick a dog food with premium-quality organ meats, check the ingredients list.
 It should list down the names of prime organ meats individually.

 Dog owners need to be aware that dry kibble typically undergoes high-heat processing.
-This depletes most of the nutritional value in organ meats.
-Fresh organ meats for dogs offer higher amounts of nutrients compared to dry kibble.
+This depletes most of the nutritional value of organ meats.
+Preparing organ meats for your dog at home can offer higher nutrient levels compared to feeding dry kibble.

 Muscle Meat vs. Offal Meat – Differences

-Distinguishing muscle meat and offal meat is important, especially in raw feeding.
+Distinguishing muscle meat and offal meat is important.
 Although all of them are sources of nutrients, their nutritional values differ significantly.

 Muscle meat is rich in protein but offers less nutrition to dogs.
 On the other hand, offal meat is a great source of vitamins and minerals needed by dogs.
 This is also another term for organ meats.

 However, keep in mind that most raw feeders categorize some organ meats as muscle meat.
 These include:

 What are widely recognized as offal meats in raw diets are:

 When switching your dog to a home-cooked diet, keep in mind that feeding him protein-rich organ meats will not provide him with all the nutrients he needs.
 Thus, including offal meats in your dog’s diet is important to ensure he has sufficient nourishment.

 How Much Organ Meat Should Dogs Eat in Raw Food Diet?